TheJumpCloud/support/MDM/Custom Configuration Profiles/readme.md

 ### Custom Dock Profile

-An admin can configure a custom dock payload for their systems using ProfileCreator.
+An admin can configure a custom dock payload for their systems using iMazing Profile Editor.
 The example payload below demonstrates a configuration to add Chess, Calendar and Terminal to the users dock.
 (Note.
 This configuration will only work with Catalina systems since only Catalina OS has system applications Stored under the `/System/Applications/` path)

 This example sets the dock pixel size to 24px and positions the dock on the left side of the screen.